carriekuhlman/donation_site_project/README.md

 From the homepage users can login, create an account, or search the database for needed items.
 The radio buttons on the create account form utilize an event listener and execute an AJAX request to upon click to adjust the form fields based on selection.

 If a user attempts to login to an account that does not exist, and Flask flash message will be generated and the user will be redirected to a create account page.
 Once a user successfully creates either a donor or organization account, they will be prompted to log in to get to the user account the page.

-The nav bar also allows for login, account access, item search and logging out.
+The nav bar provides modals for login and item search.
+The nav bar also provides quick account page access and log out.

 ![alt text](https://github.com/carriekuhlman/donation_site_project/blob/main/static/img/homepage.png "Donation Helper Homepage")